hashicorp/terraform-provider-aws/website/docs/r/cur_report_definition.html.markdown

 * `report_name` - (Required) Unique name for the report.
 Must start with a number/letter and is case sensitive.
 Limited to 256 characters.
 * `time_unit` - (Required) The frequency on which report data are measured and displayed.
 Valid values are: HOURLY, DAILY.
 * `format` - (Required) Format for report.
-Valid values are: textORcsv.
+Valid values are: Parquet, textORcsv.
 * `compression` - (Required) Compression format for report.
-Valid values are: GZIP, ZIP.
+Valid values are: GZIP, Parquet, ZIP.
 * `additional_schema_elements` - (Required) A list of schema elements.
 Valid values are: RESOURCES.
 * `s3_bucket` - (Required) Name of the existing S3 bucket to hold generated reports.
 * `s3_prefix` - (Optional) Report path prefix.
 Limited to 256 characters.
 * `s3_region` - (Required) Region of the existing S3 bucket to hold generated reports.
 * `additional_artifacts` - (Required)  A list of additional artifacts.
-Valid values are: REDSHIFT, QUICKSIGHT.
+Valid values are: ATHENA, REDSHIFT, QUICKSIGHT.

 ## Import